Are home funerals safe?

 How to get the body released from a hospital or nursing home

-This is a common question we get asked, and in the midst of dealing with officials it can be hard to stay composed.
+We are commonly asked this question.
+In the midst of dealing with officials it can be hard to stay composed.
 Here is a script we suggest to use in dealing with medical care institutions:

 Then give them the reference sheet to the law that states that the next of kin can act as a funeral director.